Han Ji-pyeong: Impact on actor's career

-Kim Seon-ho's role in the drama boosted his international prominence, cementing his status as a rising star in Korean entertainment.
-During the show's run, he consistently ranked in Good Data's Top 10 Actor Buzz-worthiness for six consecutive weeks, hitting his peak at 3rd place in mid-November.
-That same month, the Korean Business Research Institute placed him at the top of the Actor brand reputation ranking.
+The role substantially increased Kim Seon-ho's domestic and international visibility.
+During the show's run, he ranked in Good Data's Top 10 Actor Buzz-worthiness for six consecutive weeks, hitting his peak at 3rd place in mid-November.
+That same month, the Korean Business Research Institute ranked him first in its Actor Brand Reputation index.
 His social media following multiplied: his Instagram followers rose from 620,000 before the show to 2.08 million by November 19, 2020, and then exceeded 3 million within two months.
+This led to numerous domestic and international endorsements across the technology, food, and fashion sectors.
+Media reports in 2021 coined the "Kim Seon-ho effect" to describe sales increases at several partner brands.